GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-geometric-median-and-median-absolute-deviation-landsat/_details.md

 :::{figure} /_files/geomedian/geomedian-composite_techspecs.jpg
 :alt: Geomedian algorithm diagram

 Each band adds a dimension to the geomedian calculation.
 For a three-band dataset, such as the RGB dataset shown in this figure, each point can be represented on a three-dimensional scatter plot.
 The geomedian is the minimised ‘sum of distances’ between all of these points.
+(Source: [Digital Earth Africa &mdash; Introduction to the Digital Earth Africa Sandbox](https://learn.digitalearthafrica.org/courses/course-v1:digitalearthafrica+DEA101+2021/))
 :::

 :::{dropdown} Geometric Median Compositing Algorithm